Source Code (film): Plot

-On his next run-in, Stevens learns that he was reported as killed in action two months earlier.
+On the next run, Stevens learns that he was reported as killed in action two months earlier.
 He confronts Goodwin, who reveals that he is missing most of his body, is on life support, and is hooked up to neural sensors.
 The capsule and his healthy body are "manifestations" made by his mind to make sense of the environment.
 Stevens is angry at this forced imprisonment.
 Rutledge offers to terminate him after the mission, and Stevens eventually accepts.

-After numerous attempts, including being arrested by train security for trying to obtain a weapon, Stevens identifies the bomber through a fallen wallet, nihilistic domestic terrorist Derek Frost.
-He memorizes Frost's license and vehicle registration plates.
-Discovering a dirty bomb built inside a van owned by Frost, as Christina follows him, both are shot dead by Frost.
+After numerous attempts, including being arrested by train security for trying to obtain a weapon, Stevens identifies the bomber through a fallen wallet as the nihilistic domestic terrorist Derek Frost.
+He memorizes Frost's license and vehicle registration plates, and discovers a dirty bomb built inside a van owned by Frost; Christina follows him, and Frost shoots both of them dead.

-Outside Source Code, Stevens relays his knowledge to Goodwin, which helps the police arrest Frost and prevents the second attack.
+Outside the Source Code, Stevens relays his knowledge to Goodwin, which helps the police arrest Frost and prevents the second attack.
 He is congratulated for completing his mission.
-Rutledge secretly reneges on his deal to let Stevens die, as he is still the only candidate able to enter Source Code.
+Rutledge secretly reneges on his deal to let Stevens die, as he is still the only candidate able to enter the Source Code.

 Being more sympathetic to his plight, Goodwin sends Stevens back one last time and promises to disconnect his life support after eight minutes.
 This time, he sets a date with Christina, defuses the bomb, apprehends Frost, and reports him to the police.
 He calls his father under the guise of a fellow soldier and reconciles with him, and sends Goodwin an email.
-After eight minutes, Goodwin terminates Stevens' life support.
+After eight minutes, Goodwin terminates Stevens's life support.

-As the world around him continues to progress beyond eight minutes, Stevens confirms his suspicion that Source Code is not merely a simulation, but rather a machine that allows him to create alternate timelines.
+As the world around him continues to progress beyond eight minutes, Stevens confirms his suspicion that the Source Code is not merely a simulation, but rather a machine that allows the creation of alternate timelines.
 He and Christina leave the train and go on a date.
-In the same (alternate) reality, Goodwin receives Stevens' message.
-He tells her of Source Code's true capability and asks her to help the alternate-reality version of him.
+In the same (alternate) reality, Goodwin receives Stevens's message.
+He tells her of the Source Code's true capability and asks her to help the alternate-reality version of him.